open-contracting/standard/docs/getting_started/change_history.md

     :file: ../examples/compiledreleases_releases.csv
 ```

+Working with individual releases, we need to check whether an active tender has later been cancelled before including it in our results.

-Whilst it’s easier to answer this simple question using the compiled releases, a full change history is required to answer other types of questions, e.g. how many tender values were amended?
+Whilst it’s easier to answer this simple question using the compiled releases, a full change history is required to answer other types of question, such as checking how many times a tender value was amended.

 </div>